CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

 In the exercise in question students had to write their own implementation of a linked list.
 This also included own implementations of the standard methods for Java-Objects such as `equals(Object)`, `hashCode()` and `toString()`.

-There were some unit tests that checked whether these methods where correctly implemented and other tests that *used* them to test the functionality of other methods as in the following example.
+There were some unit tests that checked whether these methods were correctly implemented and other tests that *used* them to test the functionality of other methods as in the following example.

 ```java
 ImmutableList<Integer> lst = new Cons<>(5, new Nil<>());